Can local particle filters beat the curse of dimensionality?: Main result and discussion

 The key point of this result is that both the assumptions and the resulting error bound depend only on \emph{local} quantities.
 In particular, the assumptions and error bound depend neither on time $n$ nor on the model dimension $\card V$.

-\begin{rem} A threshold requirement of the form $\varepsilon>\varepsilon_0$ is essential in order to obtain the decay of correlations property: the decay of correlations can fail if $\varepsilon>0$ is too small (a phenomenon known as \emph{phase transition} in statistical mechanics).
-Otherwise, the assumptions of Theorem \ref{thm:main} are comparable to assumptions commonly imposed in the literature to obtain error bounds for the bootstrap particle filter \cite{CMR05,DG01} and possess similar limitations.
-We postpone a discussion of these issues to section \ref{sec:mixing} below.
-Let us also note that explicit expressions for the constants in Theorem \ref{thm:main} can be read off from the proofs; however, we do not believe that our methods are sufficiently sharp to yield practical quantitative results. \end{rem}
+\begin{rem} A threshold requirement of the form $\varepsilon>\varepsilon_0$ is essential in order to obtain the decay of correlations property, which can fail if $\varepsilon>0$ is too small (a~phenomenon known as \emph{phase transition} in statistical mechanics).
+Otherwise, the assumptions of Theorem~\ref{thmm:main} are comparable to assumptions commonly imposed in the literature to obtain error bounds for the bootstrap particle filter \cite{CMR05,DG01} and possess similar limitations.
+We postpone discussion of these issues to Section~\ref {sec:mixing}. \end{rem}

+\begin{rem} In Theorem~\ref{thmm:main}, we have considered $\pi_n^x:=\pi _n^{\delta_x}$ and $\hat\pi_n^x:=\hat\pi_n^{\delta_x}$ with a nonrandom initial condition $x\in\bbX$.
+This is a choice of convenience: the proof of Theorem~\ref{thmm:main} yields the same conclusion for more general initial conditions that satisfy a suitable decay of correlations property.
+On the other hand, the stability property of the filter (Corollary~\ref{cor:fstab} below) ensures that $\pi_n^\mu$ forgets its initial condition $\mu$ exponentially fast uniformly in the dimension, so there is little loss of generality in choosing a computationally convenient initial condition. \end{rem}

 \begin{rem} The particle filter $\hat\pi_n^\mu$ depends both on the random samples that are drawn in the algorithm and on the random sequence of the observations.
 However, the randomness of the observations plays no role in our proofs.
-One can therefore interpret the expectation in the definition of $\tnorm{\cdot}_J$ as being taken only with respect to the random sampling mechanism in the block particle filter, and the bound of Theorem \ref{thm:main} as holding uniformly with respect to the observation sequence. \end{rem}
+One can therefore interpret the expectation in the definition of ${|\!|\!| \cdot |\!|\!|}_J$ as being taken only with respect to the random sampling mechanism in the block particle filter, and the bound of Theorem~\ref{thmm:main} as holding uniformly with respect to the observation sequence. \end{rem}

-\begin{rem} In Theorem \ref{thm:main} we have considered $\pi_n^x$ and $\hat\pi_n^x$ with a non-random initial condition $x\in\bbX$.
-This is a choice of convenience: the proof of Theorem \ref{thm:main} yields the same conclusion for more general initial conditions that satisfy a suitable decay of correlations property.
-On the other hand, the stability property of the filter (e.g., Corollary \ref{cor:fstab} below) ensures that $\pi_n^\mu$ forgets its initial condition $\mu$ exponentially fast uniformly in the dimension, so there is little loss of generality in choosing a computationally convenient initial condition. \end{rem}

-To provide a concrete illustration of Theorem \ref{thm:main}, we consider in the remainder of this section the example where the spatial graph $G$ is a square lattice, that is,
+To provide a concrete illustration of Theorem~\ref{thmm:main}, we consider in the remainder of this section the example where the spatial graph $G$ is a square lattice, that is,